scramjetorg/framework-js/README.md

 ); // "foo-bar-baz"
 ```

-As Scramjet streams are asynchronous iterables they can be itarated too:
+As Scramjet streams are asynchronous iterables they can be iterated too:

 ```ts
 import { DataStream } from "scramjet";